jmagar/yarr/README.md

-# 🎬 Media Stack MCP Server
+# 🎬 YARR Media Stack MCP Server

 A comprehensive Model Context Protocol (MCP) server that bridges the gap between Large Language Models (LLMs) and your self-hosted media technology stack.
 This project enables intelligent automation and natural language control of your media services while maintaining traditional programmatic access.